-Description of the R-Tree-Specific Logical-Log Records
+Description of the R-tree-specific logical-log records

-As described in the preceding section, the R-tree secondary access method creates its own logical-log records for only two types of R-tree operations: insertion of an item into a leaf page and deletion of an item from a leaf page.
+As described previously, the R-tree secondary access method creates its own logical-log records for only two types of R-tree operations: insertion of an item into a leaf page and deletion of an item from a leaf page.
 For all other logged R-tree operations, the R-tree secondary access method allows the extensible log manager to create the logical-log record.
-This section describes the format of the two logical-log records created by the R-tree secondary access method.
+These topics describe the format of the two logical-log records created by the R-tree secondary access method.